djndl1/CSNotes/python/python_IO.md

-# IO core tools for working with streams
+# IO Module - core tools for working with streams

 The `io` module provides Python's main facilities for dealing with various types of I/O. Three abstract generic types are avaialbe